 3. Open Source operating systems like the server editions based on Linux Kernel are often called the most secure operating systems.
 If not better in this regard, Microsoft Windows Server Editions are equally secure and they are constantly being made better day by day.
 The fact is because Windows is used by most people around the world, malware writers find it more profitable to attack Windows, hence it is hammered at more often.
 After all, why would anyone want to target 2-3% of the operating system market?

-6. Starting with Windows 7, final release of Microsoft Windows usually have a negligible amount of bugs as it is tested by highly trained professionals at the Microsoft Corporation, its Beta testers and MVPs, and it goes through various test stages before its release.
+6. The final release of Microsoft Windows usually has a negligible amount of bugs as it is tested by highly trained professionals at the Microsoft Corporation, its Beta testers, and MVPs, and it goes through various test stages before its release.
 Microsoft is also usually quick to releases fixes if any are required.
 Open Source operating systems are also tested by professionals and they have both alpha and beta releases before their final release, yet they do have some bugs which are fixed by the updates and upgrades.

 7. Then there is the questions of costs.
-Now this is one area where Windows loses out!
+Now, this is one area where Windows loses out!
 Almost all of the Linux flavors are either free of cost or are available at a much lower price.
 Whereas for Windows you have to pay!
 While for the desktop version it may not matter much to many, in the Enterprise segment this becomes important.
-Maintenance cost of Linux is said to be rather low as compared to Microsoft Windows.
-This is therefore one of the fields where Microsoft Windows is facing a tough competition from Linux Flavors, esp in the Server segment.
+The maintenance cost of Linux is said to be rather low as compared to Microsoft Windows.
+This is therefore one of the fields where Microsoft Windows is facing tough competition from Linux Flavors, esp in the Server segment.